howonlee/mertonon/essays/estimates.md

 ### No, what I'm really here for is to have something to blame my failures on.
 Can Mertonon do this?

 We fully intend that Mertonon's suggestions also work for the very specific quotidian purpose of looking good and blaming someone else for your failures.
 A guide for that and countermeasures and counter-countermeasures and counter-counter-countermeasures is forthcoming whenever Mertonon allocates effort to it.
-And of course you can blame Mertonon for your failures directly.
+And of course, you can blame Mertonon for your failures directly.

 - - -